AI-Lab-Makerere/GIZ-Videos/Video One/README.md

 Find the notebook here: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1rIfBp75reqowzpiK3P9e2ZzOBAOwXuUu?usp=sharing)

 # Supplementary Guide
-In this walk through, you are given short instructions on how to create a Gmail account and how to use Google Colaboratory.
+In this guide, you are given short instructions on how to create a Gmail account and how to use it to access Google Colaboratory.
+The guide further gives an introduction on how to use Google Colaboratory notebooks.
 [Walk through slides](https://docs.google.com/presentation/d/15fKMwc0KR4do1tdqDWo3JIfw2ZogbJgReb68I7uNHns/edit?usp=sharing)